United Arab Emirates

 Australian nationals may stay in the UAE for up to 30 days with a visit visa, which can be obtained on arrival.
 An extension of a further 30 days is possible at a fee of AED 600.

 Entry requirements for South Africans

 South Africans need a pre-arranged visa to enter the Arab Emirates.
 Visas can be issued on arrival if you carry proof of pre-arrangement.
-Travellers must also be in possession of all tickets and documents required for their next destination and have a sponsor in the UAE - present at the airport on arrival - to cover their stay.

 Entry requirements for New Zealanders